 NZ Sign Language Interpreted

 Audio description is a narration service provided that describes what the sighted person takes for granted – those images that a person who is blind or visually impaired formerly could only experience through the whispered asides from a sighted companion.
 Theatregoers are issued with headsets and sit in the auditorium with the headphone in one ear, listening to the description alongside the show.
+Discounted price access tickets are available to blind and low vision patrons for our AD shows.

 We also offer Touch Tours before our shows.
 These allow blind or low vision patrons the opportunity to get up close with elements of the production.
 The theatregoer is guided around and invited to touch the set and props and meet the cast before the show.